Skip to content

 dense_publish_en: false

 Then, we should tell more about the sensor configurations.
 The FASTLIO algorithm uses both the LiDAR and IMU and unlike the VINS-Fusion, can not operate on one of them alone.
-Each data (or ROS message) that the LiDAR and IMU sends, is time stamped up to milliseconds precision.
+Each data coming from the LiDAR or IMU sensor is time stamped, indicating the exact moment when the data is associated to.
 We should specify whether these times are synchronized or not.
-Synchronization in the context of such multi-sensor setups mean 1) the times reported by these sensors should have the same time reference 2) the two sensors can sense the motion at the same moment in the reported time, not that there is a delay for when the LiDAR senses the motion compared to IMU.
+In this context, synchronization means two things: 1) both sensors share the same time base, and 2) they report measurements for the same physical motion at the same timestamps.
 When we ensure this time synchronization, then we can compare or properly fuse the motion information reported by these sensors.
+How to make sure your data is synchronized?

-The best way to make sure your data fusion is reliable is to make sure the data is actually synchronized in the hardware level.
-How to do this for two sensors (a LiDAR/Camera and an IMU) is out of our context because it requires real hardware to work with.
+• Hardware synchronization: The most reliable time synchronization is done at hardware level.
+The process of doing this for multiple sensors (a LiDAR/Camera and an IMU) is out of our context because it requires real hardware to work with.

 time_sync_en: false